-Project Description & Benefit: This project will provide curb and gutter, sidewalks, storm drainage, and paving for Main Street from Pioneer Avenue to Bunnell Street.
+Project Description & Benefit: This project will provide curb and gutter, sidewalks and storm drainage for the state-owned portion of Main Street from Pioneer Avenue south to Ohlson Lane.

 Homer's Main Street is a primary north-south corridor running from Bayview Avenue (near the hospital) to Ohlson Lane (near Bishop's Beach).
-In the process, it connects Homer's primary downtown street, Pioneer Avenue, with the Sterling Highway and provides the most direct access to the Old Town district.
-It also provides the western border to Homer's undeveloped Town Center district.
+As such, it is a busy mixed-use collector street, collecting traffic from adjacent neighborhoods and connecting it to Homer's main thoroughfare - the Sterling Highway, which is part of the state's highway system.
+It also supports residential traffic as the street is home to many single family residences, some multi-family residences, and leads to trails systems and one of the City's most popular parks.